owncloud/ocis/docs/adr/0005-api-for-spaces.md

 1. **id** - a unique ID identifying the space
 2. **driveType** - describing the type of the space.
+3. **driveStatus** - telling the status
-3. **eTag** - the current ETag of the space
+4. **eTag** - the current ETag of the space
-4. **owner** - an owner object to whom the space belongs
+5. **owner** - an owner object to whom the space belongs
-5. **webUrl** - the relative Webdav path in ownCloud.
+6. **webUrl** - the relative Webdav path in ownCloud.
 It must include the `remote.php` part in oC10 installations.
-6. **coowner** - optional array owner objects of the co-owners of a space (*)
+7. **coowner** - optional array owner objects of the co-owners of a space (*)

-The following driveType values are available in the first step, but might be enhanced later:
+The following *driveType* values are available in the first step, but might be enhanced later:

 * **personal**: The users home space
 * **projectSpaces**: The project spaces available for the user (*)
 * **shares**: The share jail, contains all shares for the user (*)

 The (*) marked types are not defined in the official MS API.

+The following *driveStatus* values are available:

+* **accepted**: The user has accepted the space and uses it
+* **pending**: The user has not yet accepted the space , but can use it after having it accepted.
+* **mandatory**: This is an mandatory space.
+Used for the personal- and shares-space.
+The user can not influence if it is visible or not, it is always available.

 ### Positive Consequences